-12 Proven Local SEO Tips to Dominate the SERPs and Map Pack
+12 Proven Local SEO Tips To Dominate The SERPs And Map Pack

 Bonus Tip: Draft an automatic welcome message to let customers know your business status.

-Closely monitor Google Trends to understand shifts in search interest and behavior around relevant keywords and topics for your brand and industry.
+Closely monitor Google Trends to understand shifts in search interest and behavior around relevant keywords and topics for your brand and industry since we live in an uncertain world and things can change quickly.

-Analyze the keywords that are most valuable for your business and see how searches are trending for those items.
+Analyze the most valuable keywords for your business and see how searches are trending for those items.

-Then, monitor website performance to understand how users are converting during this time and update forecasting and reporting to factor in the impact of COVID-19.
+Then, monitor website performance to understand how users are converting during this time and update forecasting and reporting to factor in the impact of world events.

 Bonus Tool Tip: ExplodingTopics.com shows trending or “exploding” topics sourced from Google Trends data.
 It is useful for market research and discovering new areas of business.

-Optimize for Voice Search & Mobile
+10. Optimize For Voice Search & Mobile

-We live in a world where users are constantly asking questions and your brand should provide the answer even when consumers are asking a digital assistant.
+We live in a world where users are constantly asking questions, and your brand should provide the answer even when consumers are asking a digital assistant.

-In addition, your website must be well optimized to deliver answers to common questions about your products and/or services.
+In addition, your website must be well-optimized to deliver answers to common questions about your products and/or services.

 For hints on what to include, look at your internal search metrics and analytics to see what common questions people ask about your business.

-Also, use third-party tools and Google’s People Also Ask (PAA) feature.
+Also, use third-party tools, and Google’s People Also Ask (PAA) feature.

-And since most local queries take place on mobile devices, always make sure your site is optimized for mobile with high-quality images, content, and quick load times.
+And since most local queries take place on mobile devices, ensure your site is optimized for mobile with high-quality images, content, and quick load times.

-Rankings are not the end-all, be-all, but they can help you track the success of your local search campaign at the location and zip code level.
+Rankings are not the end-all and be-all, but they can help you track the success of your local search campaign at the location and zip code level.

-Always make sure you build out local landing pages that offer a good user and page experience including responsiveness, quick load times, the latest schema code base, calls to action, and design elements.
+Always make sure you build out local landing pages that offer a good user and page experience, including responsiveness, quick load times, the latest schema code base, calls-to-action, and design elements.

 All of this can help your brand rank for all locations and improve conversions.